FemiofAfrica/minimalist-finance-hub/docs/notifications-system.md

 # Notification System

-This document explains the notification system implemented in the FinTrack application.
+This document explains the notification system implemented in the EvryFin application.

 ## Features